 top of page

-I am currently an Assistant Professor of Philosophy at Hope College.
-Before that, I earned my Ph.D. in philosophy as well as my B.A. in philosophy and theology from the University of Notre Dame.
-In my research, I focus primarily on topics in philosophy of mind and cognitive science, applied ethics, philosophy of religion - and topics at the intersections of these areas.
+I am currently an Associate Professor of Philosophy at Hope College and a Visiting Fellow at the Center for Philosophy of Science at the University of Pittsburgh.
+I earned my Ph.D. in philosophy as well as my B.A. in philosophy and theology from the University of Notre Dame.
+My research is primarily on topics in philosophy of cognitive science & psychiatry, and bioethics.
+Much of this research is multi-disciplinary and integrally involves my undergraduate research students!
 See more about my research and public philosophy & speaking.

 Outside of philosophy, I am a visual artist and actively involved in my Grand Rapids community - including the local branch of the National Alliance for Mental Illness (NAMI).
 I also serve as a Court Appointed Special Advocate (CASA) for children in the foster care system in Kent County.